ueberdosis/hocuspocus/docs/src/docPages/sponsor.md

 ## toc

 ## Introduction
-To deliver a top-notch developer experience and user experience, we put hundreds of hours of unpaid work into hocuspocus.
+To deliver a top-notch developer experience and user experience, we put hundreds of hours of unpaid work into Hocuspocus.
 Your funding helps us to make this work more and more financially sustainable.
-This enables us to provide helpful support, maintain all our packages, keep everything up to date, and develop new features and extensions for hocuspocus.
+This enables us to provide helpful support, maintain all our packages, keep everything up to date, and develop new features and extensions for Hocuspocus.

 Give back to the open source community and [sponsor us on GitHub](https://github.com/sponsors/ueberdosis)! ♥